nih-cfde/2022-feb-hackathon/docs/about.md

 The [CFDE search portal](https://app.nih-cfde.org/) provides metadata search functionality to
 [NIH Common Fund data](https://commonfund.nih.gov/) across many programs.
-Hackathon activities for this round will focus on accessing, exporting, and working with Human Microbiome Project data sets.
+Guided hackathon activities for this round will focus on accessing, exporting, and working with Human Microbiome Project data sets, but we encourage participants to explore all of the data available through the portal!

 #### [Extracellular RNA Communication (exRNA)](https://exrna-atlas.org/)